pintub/dataStructure-algo/Tree.md

     - [Approach-2](https://www.geeksforgeeks.org/binary-search-tree-set-2-delete/)(Optimized to avoid above last recursion) - Find parent-node of Successor, and make successor null (Successor is always leaf node)
 - Find Max or Min Element
   - Max is Traverse rightNode to rightNode from Root till Null
-- Find Inorder Predecessor(Max of left Subtree) or Inorder Successor(Min of right Subtree) of given Node
+- Find Inorder Predecessor(Max of left Subtree) or Inorder Successor(Min of right Subtree) of Given Node
-  - Inorder Predecessor is Traverse rightNode to rightNode from Given-node till Null
+  - Inorder Predecessor : 1st Left turn from Given Node -> Then Right -> Then Tight till Null
 - Lowest Common Ancestor(LCA) of 2 given nodes
 - isBST()
   - Approach-1 : InOrder Traversal and keep track of previous `printed` element.